microsoft/onefuzz/docs/how-to/coverage-filtering.md

 }
 ```
 As long as this is the last rule in our list, then any module not
-filtered by some earlier rule will batch this `"module"` regex, and thus be excluded.
+filtered by some earlier rule will match this `"module"` regex, and thus be excluded.